accounts-js/docs/docs/configure.md

 # Configure

-js-accounts offer a huge ammount of customization options on the client and server.
+js-accounts offer a huge amount of customization options on the client and server.

 ## Basic configuration